U.S. Women favorites to win 2019 FIFA Women's World Cup

 United States vs. Thailand

 The U.S. Women have only faced Thailand one time, winning handedly 9–0 in their first match after the 2016 Olympics.
-Thailand qualified for the 2015 tournament, but failed to advance.
-This is their second Women's World Cup.
+Thailand qualified for the 2015 tournament, but failed to advance out of the group stage.
+This is only Thailand's second Women's World Cup.

 - Date: Tuesday, June 11